What to Know Before Buying an RV – Checklist

 Determine the age and control the track profundity.
 If the tread wear is asymmetrical in several parts of the tire, this represents a misalignment within the wheels or inflation done improperly.
 Independent of any visual inspection, the tires mustn’t be older than six years.

-what to Know before buying an rv checklist tires
+buying an rv checklist tires

 3 – Optimal Equipment Analysis